 If a player gets the closest on one and correct on the second, the player continues their streak, because the player was closest or correct for both answers.

-Puzzle values have a fixed element regardless of the puzzle's length, but the variable aspect is the letters in the puzzle.
+There's a fixed element and a variable element.
 Calculating the starting value of a puzzle is below:

 The maximum will vary based on each puzzle.
 It's impossible for players to get the maximum, because players cannot guess the puzzle until guessing a letter, and players cannot guess letters until getting a question correct.

-An example appears in the Detailed Examples section.
+An example appears in the Detailed Examples section along with a walkthrough in solving a puzzle.

 The next sections talk about scoring when guessing letters, ending a puzzle, and solving the puzzle: